Code-Institute-Submissions/smoothie-recipe-project/README.md

 point.
 The function to display all recipes on the page was then tested frequently to ensure all recipes were displayed correctly.
 There were a few issues I came across at this point. including how to go about displaying ingredients in a listed format.
 My original code produced only individual letters of the ingredients, followed by a long continuous list.
-This was solved by the help of Slack and a refresh in extracting data in json format from the database, and the use of .getlist was implemented with unordered list tags to produce the desired output.
+This was solved by the help of Slack and a refresh in extracting data from the database, and the use of .getlist was implemented with unordered list tags to produce the desired output.

 ## Deployment

 ### Deployment to Heroku

+This project has been deployed to Heroku.

+The following steps to achieve this are as follows:

 Open up heroku and create a new app.
 Select Deploy.